sergiusardarescu/messaging-board/README.md

 ```

 ## Running

 Make sure to add a `config.js` file in the `config` folder.
 See the example there for more details.

+The server connects to the database on port 27017 (see config/config.js).

 Development (Webpack dev server) mode: